Support for parents raising children with special needs or intellectual/developmental disabilities

 I understand that support is critical for parents raising children with disabilities.

-Emotional and mental support is essential in order for parents of children with disabilities to meet the arduous demands of their parenting journey.
-I cannot change the fact that a child has a complex disability and that life has dealt an unfair hand.
-However, I am confident that therapy can help you feel understood, more organized and better equipped to deal with a difficult reality.
-I believe that therapy can enhance your ability to be resilient and to cope more successfully with your challenges.
+Emotional and mental support are essential for parents of children with disabilities in order to navigate their parenting journey.
+Therapy can help you feel understood, more organized and better equipped to deal with a difficult reality.
+It can enhance your ability to be resilient and to cope more successfully with your challenges so that you have energy to live a fuller life.

 Specializing in helping parents of children with intellectual/developmental disabilities (I/DD).